Cakum-Pakum

 On a cobbled lane at the edge of Baščaršija, Cakum-Pakum occupies the kind of address that Sarajevo's old quarter does better than almost anywhere in the Balkans: close enough to the bazaar's energy to feel embedded in it, far enough to hold its own character.
-The kitchen draws on the city's layered culinary inheritance, placing it in a peer set defined by craft and neighbourhood rootedness rather than scale.
+The kitchen draws on the city's layered culinary inheritance, placing it in a comparable set defined by craft and neighbourhood rootedness rather than scale.

 Kaptol Street and the Logic of Baščaršija's Fringe